What's the recovery like for Jawline Filler?

 Everything you need to know about Jawline Filler recovery — timeline, tips, what to avoid, and when to call your provider.

-Typical downtime: 1–2 weeks — bruising along the jawline is common
+Typical downtime: 1–2 weeks — the jawline bruises more than most areas because it is so vascular

 Recovery timeline